linnabrown/run_dbcan/README.md

 Rewritten by Huang Le in the Zhang Lab at NKU; V1 version was written by Tanner Yohe of the Yin lab at NIU.

+*To old user: We recently replace Hotpep with a better tool eCAMI which has higher accuracy and speed.
+Please refer this paper https://doi.org/10.6084/m9.figshare.14370836.v1.
+However, we did not incorporate the eCAMI tool in PYPI package sucessfully so you had to use `git clone https://github.com/linnabrown/run_dbcan.git` to install this eCAMI package.
+We are sorry for the un-elegant way and we are still trying to compress it to PYPI.
+If you can incorporate eCAMI into PYPI package we are very welcome your pulled request.
+Thank you so much and sorry for the incovienience.*
 Updated
 ---
 - V3.0.0  please use `pip install run-dbcan==3.0.0` for update